-The Y in India may actually be largely responsible for the inclusion of asana practice into a physical fitness regime, as YMCA staff in India made sure to include “attractive indigenous activities” in their programs.
+The Indian YMCA may actually have included asana practice in its physical fitness regime, since YMCA staff in India made sure to include “attractive indigenous activities” in their programs.
 The Indian YMCA administrator H. C. Buck set up the first school for Indian physical education directors in Chennai and supervised the training of the first Indian national athletic teams to compete in the Paris Olympics in 1924.
 The YMCA played an important role in India’s embracing of physical fitness as a means of asserting Indian nationalism, including taking up bodybuilding.

 B. C. Ghosh, younger brother of Yogananda, promoted a method of “muscle control” that combined bodybuilding and Hatha.

 Europeans had looked down on Indians as weak and unhealthy.
 As part of emerging Indian nationalism, the guru T. Krishnamacharya in southern India took this criticism seriously when he became the yoga teacher at the Mysore Palace, whose maharaja had embrace physical culture.
 Krishnamacharya saw the Western calisthenics and gymnastics done at the British army base down the road from the Mysore Palace and integrated these practices with the physical postures (asanas) of Hatha Yoga that had a tradition going back to the fifteenth century (although asanas had not been widely practiced except as an aid to meditation).
 The result was the more gymnastic style of yoga that flourishes around the world today.

 In this photo Krishnamacharyi supervises his students performing a yoga demonstration at the Mysore Palace in the early 1930s.
 Compare this photo with the photo of Swedish gymnastics above.

 Krishnamacharyi’s students, particularly B. K. S. Iyengar and K. Pattabhi Jois, promoted this revitalized asana-based yoga in the West.

 B. K. S. Iyengar (1918-2014) promoted yoga as a health and fitness regime comparable to gymnastics but without the need for heavy equipment.
 However, he did make use of light equipment such as blocks and straps in order to make asanas (postures) more accessible to Westerners.